FrancescaSrc/deep_reinforcement_learning_projects/report.md

  The agent uses a policy to move in the environment and find the optimal policy to maximize its reward.
 The optimal policy is the result of a trial and error effort through which the agent leans by iteration.
 This kind of algorithm is called Q-Learning and the optimal policy is found by running the Q-function which calculates the expected reward for all possible actions and all possible states.

  The agent uses a deep neural network to approximate the Q-function.
 The Deep Q-Network contains three fully connected layers of 64, 64, 4 nodes.
-The learning rate is set to: 0.0006
- Decreasing the learning rate has given better results during training.
+The learning rate is set to: 0.0006.
+This learning rate has given the best results during training.

  The agent uses also an Experience Replay, the experience is stored in a buffer and the agent samples randomly form this buffer during the learning steps.